 This was devastating!
 I thought: Even my own teacher thinks I’m a “nut”!

 Looking back at that day of infamy, this was one of my earliest lessons in how names have meanings.

 Fortunately my mother was working as a nurse and studying child development in graduate school.
 When I came home that day, she picked up on my “devastation”.

 After relating the day’s events – through titanic tears – my mother declared that my teacher was wrong about my name.
 She said, very calmly, “Only I know what your name really means because I’m the one who made it up.”

 Then she took out an index card and wrote this:

 The next day I took that little index card to school and showed it to my teacher (admittedly feeling a embarrassed about the whole “ordeal”).
 And to my relief, my teacher took the card and pinned it over the old definition she had on the board.

 The Brand Lesson

 On that day in the fifth grade, I got a new vision to aspire to because the meaning of my name had changed in an instant.
-I learned that in life we really can assign meanings to things and that meanings can be changed.
+I learned that in life we really can assign meanings to things AND that meanings can be changed.

 Ultimately, this is what I help my clients achieve with their brands.
-I help them assign the meaning they want their brands to have- whether it’s a company, product, service or program.
+I help them assign the meaning they want their brands to have- whether it’s a cause, company, product, service or program.
 And I help them follow that true north meaning.
 This process really helps my clients regain control of their brands and leverage them as business assets.